 Places like this continue to remind me that joy is found in the small things of everyday.
 Coffee in the morning.
 Walking barefoot in the spring.
 Warm scones.
 Climbing hills.
 Climbing trees.
 Gazing at the moon, the stars.
 New friends.
 The sound of a cat purring.

 Thank you Luthrie for a wonderful stay.

-If you wish to learn more about the cottage where I am staying, you can find it on Airbnb.
+Learn more about the cottage where I am staying on Airbnb.

 |Photo by Sanna Östergren|